Services for Students with Disabilities

 • An FM system is an assistive listening device.

-• You may be asked to wear a wireless microphone with a transceiver that will transmit the sound to the student wearing the headset with a receiver.
+• You may be asked to wear a wireless microphone with a transceiver that transmits the sound to the student wearing a headset with a receiver.

-• On campus, class to class transportation via Traffic Operations for students with mobility disabilities.
+• On campus, class-to-class transportation via Traffic Operations is available for students with mobility disabilities.

 • Faculty should be aware that due to service limitations (speed of golf carts, amount of drivers, students who only have 15 minutes or less in between classes) students may be a couple minutes late to class.